 If you’re considering getting a divorce, it’s important to consult with a legal professional beforehand.
 Even if you and your spouse agree to the terms of the divorce, there are still several legalities that need to be taken care of.
 The first step in getting a divorce is to file a petition with the court.
 This document will need to include information about your marriage, such as when and where you were married, as well as your grounds for divorce.
 Once the petition has been filed, it must then be served to your spouse.
 This can be done by hiring a professional process server or by having a friend or family member deliver the papers.
 After the petition has been served, your spouse will have a certain amount of time to respond.
 If they agree to the terms of the divorce, you can proceed with an uncontested divorce.
 However, if there are any disagreements, you will need to resolve these issues through mediation or litigation.

 If you’re fighting for custody of your children, you’ll need all the help you can get.
-Custody battles can be emotionally draining and difficult to navigate on your own.
+Custody battles can be emotionally draining and difficult to navigate on your own especially if there is a DFC Investigation.
 A good lawyer will be able to help you build a strong case and fight for the custody arrangement that’s in the best interests of your child.
 There are two types of child custody:

 - Physical custody: Physical custody refers to where the child will live.
 If you have physical custody of your child, they will reside with you most of the time.

 - Legal custody: Legal custody gives you the right to make decisions about your child’s education, health care, and religious upbringing.
 Even if you don’t have physical custody of your child, you may still have legal custody.